MICE Archivist's Toolset

 The object of the MICE experiment is to take a beam of muons created from protons from the ISIS accelerator hitting a titanium target and to show that it is possible to create a narrow intense beam, using detector techniques from particle physics.

-The MICE Archivist toolset is a set of command-line shell scripts for use by the Archivist and/or Data Manager of the MICE experiment.
-They were originally (2010) written for upload and replication to tape storage of the MICE RAW data (doi:10.17633/rd.brunel.3179644) and used since for handling of the MICE Miscellaneous data (doi:10.17633/rd.brunel.5024885) on the EGI/WLCG computing Grid.
+The MICE Archivist's Toolset is a set of command-line shell scripts for use by the Archivist and/or Data Manager of the MICE experiment.
+They were originally (2010) written for upload and replication to tape storage of the MICE RAW data (doi:10.17633/rd.brunel.3179644), and continued to be used since for handling of the MICE Miscellaneous data (doi:10.17633/rd.brunel.5024885) on the EGI/WLCG computing Grid.

 The scripts use plain text files for the local meta-data, and use the WLCG lcg-utils tools for data operations.